 Policing made easy through IoT

-In a typical over speeding scenario, when a drive out tries to out the police pursuit vehicles, recording the name plate is in many cases not useful in crime detection and prevention.
-In the above scenario, the reliance on Global System for Mobile Communications (GSM) base system which use adhesive base tag to track offenders.
+In a typical over speeding scenario, when a drive out tries to out the police pursuit vehicles, recording the nameplate is in many cases not useful in crime detection and prevention.
+In the above scenario, the reliance on Global System for Mobile Communications (GSM) based system which uses an adhesive base tag to track offenders.

 This how the system works;

 - In the pursuit of an offender, the Police relying upon a laser-guided precision system.
 The Police launch a projectile that is made up of GSM, wireless transmitter and battery after precisely targeting the offender’s vehicles.
 Upon the impact of the projectile, the wireless starts transmitting a signal to a secure cloud server.

 - The Police vehicle can slow down and then redraw gradually in the pursuit of the suspected offender.